theseyan/mpack-zig/README.md

 - `startMap` - Start writing a map. `length` must be known upfront.
 - `finishArray`, `finishMap` - Close the last opened array/map.
 - `writeAnyExplicit` - When value is unknown at comptime, but type is known.
+- `writeMapNode` - Encode a parsed `NodeType.Map` node back to binary.
 - `stat` - Information about underlying buffer.

 ### `Reader`